BitVM/bitvm.github.io/bitvm2.md

 ### Limitation: Honest Operator
-The design requires at least one honest operator, otherwise the funds get burned.
+The design requires at least one honest operator, otherwise the funds become unspendable eventually.
 In practice liveness failures can be used to steal funds with a ransom attack.
 (E.g. I will only unfreeze your funds if you pay me a 50% ransom.)